Israel says it killed the Hamas mastermind behind October 7. Here’s what we know

 How did it happen?

-Since the October 7 attacks, Israel has poured resources into a fierce manhunt for Sinwar, declaring him as the most-wanted man in Gaza and a “dead man walking.”
-At one point, an Israeli military spokesperson said their hunt “will not stop until he is captured, dead or alive.”
+After the October 7 attacks, Israel poured resources into a fierce manhunt for Sinwar, declaring him the most-wanted man in Gaza and a “dead man walking.”
+At one point, an Israeli military spokesperson said their hunt would “not stop until he is captured, dead or alive.”

-And, US officials believe, the Israeli military got close a few times, at one point even obtaining a video that purportedly showed Sinwar with several family members inside a Gaza tunnel – but he continued slipping away.
-The Israeli military previously surrounded Sinwar’s house and carried out an intensive assault on his hometown of Khan Younis, but could not find him.
+US officials believed the Israeli military got close a few times, at one point even obtaining a video that purportedly showed Sinwar with several family members inside a Gaza tunnel – but he continued slipping away.
+The Israeli military previously surrounded Sinwar’s house and carried out an intensive assault on his hometown of Khan Younis in central Gaza, but could not find him.

 That year-long search finally came to an unexpected end on Wednesday in Rafah, southern Gaza.
 Israeli forces had been in the area during a routine military operation when they came under fire near a building, according to two Israeli sources familiar with the matter.